dcalc/WaLSAtools_fork/docs/idl/B-omega-example.md

 !!! walsa-example "B-&#969; diagram for a small region of interest in the sample datacube"

 	To learn how **WaLSAtools** is employed to compute and plot the B-&#969; diagram in this example, please go through its source code accessible at the bottom of this page.
-	The example IDL procedure can also be found under the `example` directory of the package.
-The sample datacubes are located in the `sample_data` folder under the `example` directory.
+	The example IDL procedure can also be found under the `examples/idl/` directory of the package.
+The sample datacubes are located in the `sample_data` folder under the `examples` directory.
-	To run the example code, simply type the following command (while in the `example` directory, which can be placed anywhere in your machine, also outside your `IDL PATH`) and press ++enter++
+	To run the example code, simply type the following command (while in the `examples/idl/` directory, which can be placed anywhere in your machine, also outside your `IDL PATH`) and press ++enter++

 	```sh
 	IDL> .r example_bomega